-\nmg{\head{Area and Timing Implications} The register-file synchronization technique can be realized at low area overhead}.
-In fine-grained locking schemes of real workloads, prior works~\cite{david2013everything,giannoula2021syncron} discuss that the number of synchronization variables that are active at any given time during the runtime is small (typically up to 4 variables).
-Thus, using the register-file mechanism, there is no need for large additional space in the register file.
-The area overhead of the extra ports that RevaMp3D adds to register-file is very small.
-Register-file takes 0.2\% of the logic area in our baseline.
-Therefore, the planar area overhead of adding extra ports to 4 entries of the register-file is less than 0.001\% of logic area.

-Since the extra ports are connected to RF entries from another logic layer using the short vertical ILV connections, they do not change the structure and timing of the register file accesses from the baseline access ports for the baseline core operations.
+\nmg{\head{Area and Timing Implications}} In fine-grained locking schemes of real workloads, prior works~\cite{david2013everything,giannoula2021syncron} show that the number of synchronization variables that are active at any given time during the execution is small (typically up to 4 variables).
+Thus, there is no need for large additional space in the RF.
+RF takes 0.2\% of the logic area in our baseline.
+Therefore, the planar area overhead of adding extra ports to 4 entries of the RF is less than 0.001\% of the logic area.
+Since the extra ports are connected to RF entries from another logic layer using the short ILVs, they do not change the structure and timing of the RF accesses for the baseline core operations.

-\head{Security Implications} This technique does not exacerbate the security guarantees of the system compared to baseline due to two reasons.
-First, we propose this technique for threads that are from the same multi-threaded application (with similar protection domain and from one user).
+\head{Security Implications} This technique does not exacerbate the security guarantees compared to the baseline system due to two reasons.
+First, we propose this technique for threads that are from the same multi-threaded application (with a similar protection domain and from one user).
 Therefore, threads from different applications, users, or protection domains do not access each other’s data in the register file for synchronization.
-Second, threads spawned from one application already exchange data through the cache coherence protocol, which has already led to multiple attacks that leverage the coherence traffic to establish side-channels.
+Second, threads spawned from one application already exchange data through the cache coherence protocol, which has already led to multiple attacks that leverage the coherence traffic to establish side channels.
 We conclude that utilizing the register file for synchronization does not open up new attack surfaces and does not exacerbate the existing security issues with data coherence.